clayhickman/portfolio/threat-hunting-scenarios/cryptominer/threat-report(cryptominer).md

 ### 1. Searched the `DeviceFileEvents` table for downloaded files

-Searched for any instances of cryptomining related files being downloaded onto the "cmh-cyber-vm" device and discovered that at `2025-03-09T17:34:20.1108818Z`, the user "cmh-cyber" had initiated the download of "fake-miner.exe" and moved the file to `C:\Users\cmh-cyber\AppData\Local\Temp`.
-At `2025-03-09T17:41:05.7333922Z`, there's evidence that the "fake-miner.exe" file had been renamed, and at `2025-03-09T19:25:56.9807673Z` there's evidence that the new filename is now "systemupdate.exe" in an attempt to bypass signature based detection methods and blend in with normal system activity.
+Searched for any instances of cryptomining related files being downloaded onto the `cmh-cyber-vm` device and discovered that at `2025-03-09T17:34:20.1108818Z`, the user `cmh-cyber` had initiated the download of `fake-miner.exe` to `C:\Users\cmh-cyber\AppData\Local\Temp`.
+At `2025-03-09T17:41:05.7333922Z`, there's evidence that the `fake-miner.exe` file had been renamed to `systemupdate.exe` in an attempt to bypass signature based detection methods and blend in with normal system activity.

 **Queries used to locate event:**